-Teams may still use LED lights to signal events provided the flash rate is approximately 1 hertz or less (e.g. cannot change states more frequently than approximately once a second).
+Teams may still use LED lights to signal events provided the flash rate is approximately 1 hertz or less (in other words, cannot change states more frequently than approximately once a second).
 For example:

 Teams may signal via LED light that they have a scoring element ready.